bet4a/d3wiki/Arrays.md

 * [array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) - Create a new array with only the elements for which a predicate is true.
 * [array.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) - Call a function for each element in the array.
 * [array.every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every) - See if every element in the array satisfies a predicate.
-* [array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) - Create a new array with the result of a function of every element in the array.
+* [array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) - Create a new array with the result of calling a function on every element in the array.
 * [array.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) - See if at least one element in the array satisfies a predicate.
 * [array.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) - Apply a function to reduce the array to a single value (from left-to-right).
 * [array.reduceRight](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduceRight) - Apply a function to reduce the array to a single value (from right-to-left).